jkindwall/TableDriver.NET/README.md

 ### Footers
 TableDriver currently does not support any operations specific to table footers.
 If a table includes footer rows completely contained within a \<tfoot\> tag, these footer rows will simply be ignored.
 If, however, a table contains footer rows within the \<tbody\> tag or as direct children of the \<table\> tag when no \<tbody\> tag is present, these rows will be considered part of the table's content region and will be considered by calls to methods and properties like RowCount and FindRow, so tests on tables with this type of footer row should take this into account.

-### Duplicate Headers
-If a table has more than one column with the same text in its header row, several TableDriver methods may produce invalid results.

 ## To Do
 The following features are being considered to be supported in the future: